 Arrested for DUI?
 How long will your drivers license suspension last?

 If you’ve been arrested for DUI, you are probably aware that there is probably a drivers license suspension in the works.
 When the police were doing their investigation, they should have read you a document called the “Warning to Motorist.”
 The purpose of the Warning to Motorist is to explain when and for how long you might be suspended.
+If you were ever injured while driving under the influence, you could also hire a personal injury lawyer in victorville ca to help you out.

 The chart below offers some general information on suspensions for DUI.
 Obviously, it does not cover every situation (most notably, school bus drivers, and Commercial Driver’s License operators).
 As a general rule, though, there are three main factors that will affect your license: